Amisha-777/Business-Process-Diagrams/Amazon Order Fulfillment/readme.md

-# Amazon Order Fulfillment BPMN Diagram
+# 📦Amazon Order Fulfillment BPMN Diagram

-## Requirements
+## 📌Requirements
 Using Microsoft Visio, create a BPMN diagram for ordering product from Amazon Canada.
 To help you with the process, the order fulfillment process overview is shared below.

 ## Amazon Order Fulfillment Overview: